-Follow your healthcare provider’s recommendations for taking medicine and using a pacemaker, if that applies to you.
+Follow your healthcare provider’s advice for taking medicine and using a pacemaker, if that applies to you.
 Also always keep follow-up appointments to make sure your treatment is on track.

 To improve your quality of life with a pacemaker, you may need to:

 - Stay out of situations in which your pacemaker may be disrupted.
-This includes being near an electrical device or devices with strong magnetic fields.
+This includes not being near any electrical devices with strong magnetic fields.

 - Carry a card that lets people know what kind of pacemaker you have.

 - Tell all of your healthcare providers that you have a pacemaker.

 - Get routine pacemaker checks to make sure your device is working well.

 - Stay active, but don't take part in contact sports.